webfactory/WebfactoryIcuTranslationBundle/README.md

 [![Build Status](https://travis-ci.org/webfactory/WebfactoryIcuTranslationBundle.svg?branch=master)](https://travis-ci.org/webfactory/WebfactoryIcuTranslationBundle)
 [![Coverage Status](https://coveralls.io/repos/webfactory/icu-translation-bundle/badge.png?branch=master)](https://coveralls.io/r/webfactory/icu-translation-bundle?branch=master)

-While the [Symfony2 translation component](http://symfony.com/doc/current/components/translation/index.html) does a great job in most cases, it can become difficult to use if you need conditions other than numbers (e.g. gender) or nested conditions.
+While the [Symfony translation component](http://symfony.com/doc/current/components/translation/index.html) does a great job in most cases, it can become difficult to use if you need conditions other than numbers (e.g. gender) or nested conditions.
 This is where the ICU Translation Bundle steps in.
 Using the [International Components for Unicode project](http://site.icu-project.org/)'s standard message format, it enhances the Symfony component with arbitrary and